Shyam-Has-Your-Anomaly-Mitigated/Emul/README.md

 IDK; this is in my SEP field for now...
 <br>If anyone makes changes to my language, I want to be able to use those changes.
 <br>If anyone uses any of my ideas in their language, I want to be able to use ideas from their language.
+<br>I also want to be able to use any "-thing" typed with/for my language/ideas.
 <br>It will only be FLOSS if I get FLOSS in return; I wouldn't feed a starving cow killer/eater/wearer/ETC ∵ they desecrate the most sacred "-thing" to my religion...what I believe in.
 (Why not other animals/lifeforms? ∵ Ahiṃsā also means no killing plants ∴ it would be hypocritical of me.)
 <br>It would be like, if I went out to graveyards, and walked all over the graves; which is like [walking all over Uluru](https://en.wikipedia.org/wiki/Uluru#Climbing).
 <br>I do not understand why burials exist for religions that hold Hell down c̄ the Heavens above; why do they trap themselves closer to Hell?